facebookresearch/votenet/README.md

     python eval.py --dataset sunrgbd --checkpoint_path log_sunrgbd/checkpoint.tar --dump_dir eval_sunrgbd --cluster_sampling seed_fps --use_3d_nms --use_cls_nms --per_class_proposal

 Example results will be dumped in the `eval_sunrgbd` folder (or any other folder you specify).
 You can run `python eval.py -h` to see the full options for evaluation.
 After the evaluation, you can use MeshLab to visualize the predicted votes and 3D bounding boxes (select wireframe mode to view the boxes).
 Final evaluation results will be printed on screen and also written in the `log_eval.txt` file under the dump directory.
 In default we evaluate with both AP@0.25 and AP@0.5 with 3D IoU on oriented boxes.
+A properly trained VoteNet should have around 57 mAP@0.25 and 32 mAP@0.5.

 ### Train and test on ScanNet